 Let's face it; shit happens.
-Travel isn't supposed to be easy!
-If it were, we'd probably choose to spend less money and explore our own backyard.
+Travel isn't supposed to be easy.
+If it were, nobody would stay employed.

-But don't stress.
-When everything goes wrong on your trip – and let's face it, it always does at one point in the trip – know that you’re not alone.
-It's highly likely that someone else has wound up in the same predicament before – and got out safely.
+Don't stress.
+When everything goes wrong on your trip – which is totally normal – know that you’re not alone.
+It's highly likely that someone else has been up in the same predicament before, and got out safely.

-We asked our Nomads from HQ and via Social Media to share their biggest and most hillarious travel mishaps, and some advice on how to cope.
+We asked our community to share their biggest and most hilarious travel mishaps – plus some advice on how to cope.

 "My most memorable travel mishap occurred inside an electronic store – which doubled as a bank in Puerto Escondido, Mexico.